PuneethaPai/RPPP/blog.md

 Agent [Dockerfile](./Dockerfile):

-Here we define base image, install the required software and library dependencies.
+Here we define the job container's base image; install the required software and library dependencies.

 ```Dockerfile
 FROM python:3.8                      # Base image for our job